richwalker124/nodeAssistant/readme.txt

 The Omdb will allow you to search for different movies and (hopefully) upcoming ones as well!

-Dependancies- Axios, Moment, dotenv, Node-Spotify-API
+Dependancies- Axios, Moment, dotenv, Node-Spotify-API, inquire

 API keys needed- OMDB, Spotify, Bands-in-Town